-If, for example, you wish to display data from Bing Ads, but Reportz doesn’t have Bing Ads integration yet, you can do it manually by inserting Bing metrics into your Google spreadsheet and creating a separate widget just for this data.
+If, for example, you wish to display data from Bing Ads, but Reportz doesn’t have a Bing Ads integration yet, then you can do it manually by inserting Bing metrics into your Google spreadsheet and creating a separate widget just for this data.

 The same goes for any other useful digital marketing tool you need for your clients that we still haven’t integrated with.